americocunhajr/EPIDEMIC/README.md

 ![EPIDEMIC Logo](EPIDEMIC_logo.png)

-**EPIDEMIC** is an easy to run Matlab educational code used for simulagion of epidemiological systems.
+**EPIDEMIC** is an easy to run educational Matlab code used for simulation of epidemiological systems.

 The **EPIDEMIC** code consists of the following modules: